 Plain and simple, if the DJ (should one be there) decides to play music and you can get by on an simple 2-step, okay, no problem.
 In the event he busts out the Wobble, Cupid Shuffle, or any dance that requires attention and detail, avoid all of the above, unless you feel like embarrassing yourself.

-I wrote an article on the in’s and out’s of playing spades so it’s covered there.
-All in all, if you can’t play….don’t.
+I wrote an article on the in’s and outs of spades called 7 Spades Tips to Help You win More Games so it’s covered there.
+All in all, if you can’t play…don’t.

 “Yo this ni**a really burned the chicken?”